openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

 Semi-supervised learning will soon be available for multi-label classification and instance segmentation as well.

-If want to learn more about the algorithms used in semi-supervised learning, please refer to the explanation section below.
+If you want to learn more about the algorithms used in semi-supervised learning, please refer to the explanation section below:

 - :doc:`Multi-class Classification <../../explanation/algorithms/classification/multi_class_classification>`
 - :doc:`Object Detection <../../explanation/algorithms/object_detection/object_detection>`